-GCHQ and NSA ordered all their technology companies to add the Dual_EC-DRBG algorithm to all hardware, software, and firmware.
-It was/is a pseudo-random RNG that enabled an intentional side channel attack on all vendor software to make all software hackable-a universal, kleptographic backdoor.
+Bankrolled by the Carnegie Institute in 1993 under Bill Clinton, GCHQ and NSA ordered all their technology companies to add the Dual\EC-DRBG algorithm to all hardware, software, and firmware.
+It is a pseudo-random RNG that enabled an intentional side channel attack on all vendor software to make all software hackable-a universal kleptographic backdoor.
 By 2014, the NSA was forced to say that they are no longer requiring it, but few believe them.
-A duck renamed a dog is still a duck.
+A duck by any other name is still a duck.
+Government never stops anything it starts, it just changes the flavor.